TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 44/Psalms 44.14.md

 ---

-Thou makest us a byword among the nations, A shaking of the head among the peoples.
+You make us a byword among the nations, a shaking of the head among the peoples.